 For the Achiever category, back-to-back 100 km rides (200 km in two consecutive days) can only be used to count towards either the 200-in-two or one 100 km ride, but not both.
 That is, no double dipping is allowed.

-Ride time limits
+Ride routes and time limits

+The links below provide details on the individual rides (the 100km also contains the extra route for 200 km in two consecutive days).
 Although non-competitive, time limits are set for each ride, based on an average speed of approximately 15 km/hr.